gimc/PrimeTables/README.md

 ### Compilation
 If you wish to compile the PrimeTables library, you must have Microsoft's Code Contracts for .NET installed.
 This is available from the  [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970).

+(If you don't, the code will compile but subsequently fail at runtime when it reaches a contract declaration.)

 ### What I'm pleased with
 Clean design separated adhering (mostly) to SRP: